What is SMART v2.0?

 To change the Locked target, you need to have Administrator user rights in PMI.

 SMART v2.0 then uses Machine Learning to allocate the hours per day.
-It looks at the expected activity each day, as well as trends from previous periods to determine the optimal daily staffing.
+It looks at the expected activity each day, as well as trends from previous periods to recommend daily staffing.

 The same logic applies to SMART Budget.